microsoft/dotnet/Documentation/compatibility/winform's-checkforoverflowunderflow-property-is-now-true-for-system_drawing.md

 - [ ] Build-time break

 ### Recommended Action

 Previously when overflows occurred, the result would be silently truncated.
-Now an OverflowException exception is thrown.
+Now an <xref:System.OverflowException?displayProperty=name> exception is thrown.

 ### Affected APIs
 * Not detectable via API analysis